Thanos1716/visuals/README.md

 @malimiau - discovering [data component predicates](https://minecraft.wiki/w/Data_component_predicate), and how to use them

-@feycional - discovering that NBT can actually be matched as a string, as well as suggesting the inclusion of visual arrows for strays/bogged/wither_skeletons
+@feycional - discovering that NBT can actually be matched as a string, suggesting the inclusion of context_entity bow arrows for strays/bogged/wither_skeletons, and Turkish translation

 @its_markis - figuring out that visual crossbows are actually possible